 Illustration of a man at the left pulling back a curtain and his cartoon balloon reads "Enter Mike And Ike."
 The two walk arm and arm onto a stage by a sign with pointing element to the right and inscription "To Movie Fame," black text on a white background

-The illustrator of this button, Rube Goldberg drew several comic series, including Mike and Ike (They Look Alike), Boob McNutt, and The Weekly Meeting of the Tuesday Women's Club.
+The illustrator of this design, Rube Goldberg, drew several comic series, including Mike and Ike (They Look Alike), Boob McNutt, and The Weekly Meeting of the Tuesday Women's Club.
 In 1927 he signed a contract with a movie company to introduce his characters Mike and Ike to the big screen in a series of two-reel comedies.
-This button heralds the coming of those two comedies.

 Goldberg was a founding member and first president of the National Cartoonists Society, whose Reuben Award for cartoonist of the year is named after him.
 He received a Pulitzer Prize for his political cartooning in 1948, and in 1995 was honored with a commemorative stamp as part of the "Comic Strip Classics" series from the U.S. Postal Service.